DeSantis and Newsom lob insults and talk some policy in a faceoff between two White House aspirants

 The host, Fox News Channel, billed the 90-minute affair hosted by Sean Hannity as "The Great Red vs. Blue State Debate."
 Yet it was held in a television studio with no audience in Georgia, a location chosen for its key swing-state implications in national politics.
 And it played out in the heart of presidential primary season with voters in both parties paying closer attention to their 2024 options heading into next fall's general election.

 As leaders of two of the three most populous states, DeSantis and Newsom have spent much of the past year poking each other's policy choices and leadership style from afar.
-But on Thursday night, they were getting their first chance to challenge each other on the same national stage.
+But on Thursday night, they got their first chance to challenge each other on the same national stage.

-Donald Trump’s presidential campaign, aware that the unusual event was drawing national attention, unleashed a slew of fresh insults at DeSantis, one of his strongest Republican primary rivals, in a statement shortly before it began.
+The two participants, standing at podiums alone onstage, talked over each other often.
+Hannity often struggled to control the action.
+Over and over, he encouraged the men to give each other “breathing room.”

-DeSantis, a 45-year-old Republican governor elected to his second and final term last fall, is already actively running for president.
-But he has struggled for momentum in a 2024 campaign plagued by missteps in his bid to defeat Trump, who remains the overwhelming front-runner in the GOP primary.
+DeSantis, a 45-year-old Republican governor elected to his second and final term last fall, is grappling for momentum in a 2024 campaign plagued by missteps in his bid to defeat former President Donald Trump, who remains the overwhelming front-runner in the GOP primary.

 Newsom, California’s 56-year-old term-limited Democratic governor, has positioned himself to seek the presidency someday, but like the rest of his party’s most ambitious leaders, he declined to challenge President Joe Biden for the Democratic nomination in 2024.
 Instead, he’s emerged as a leading defender of Biden and a formal campaign adviser.